Lower Bounds on Learning Pauli Channels with Individual Measurements: Preliminaries

 We consider the Pauli channel tomography problem which consists of learning a Pauli channel in the diamond norm.
-Given a precision parameter $\eps>0$, the goal is to construct a Pauli channel $\tilde{\cP}$ satisfying with at least a probability $2/3$:
+Given a precision parameter $\eps>0$, the goal is to construct a Pauli channel $\widetilde{\cP}$ satisfying with at least a probability $2/3$:

-An algorithm $\cA$ is $1/3$-correct for this problem if it outputs a Pauli channel $\eps$-close to $\cP$ with a probability of error at most $1/3$.
+An algorithm $\cA$ takes as input {$n$, is given a black-box (a.k.a.\ oracle) implementation of an unknown Pauli channel } $\cP$ and outputs a classical description of a Pauli channel $\widetilde{\cP}$.
+The algorithm $\cA$ is $1/3$-correct for this problem if it outputs a Pauli channel $\widetilde{\cP}$ that is $\eps$-close to $\cP$ with a probability of error at most $1/3$.
 We choose to learn in the diamond norm because it characterizes the minimal error probability to distinguish between two quantum channels when auxiliary systems are allowed \cite{watrous2018theory}.
 Since the diamond norm between two Pauli channels is exactly twice the $\TV$-distance between their corresponding probability distributions \cite{magesan2012characterizing}, approximating the Pauli channel $\cP$ in diamond norm is equivalent to approximating the probability distribution $p$ in $\TV$-distance.
 The latter is defined for two probability distributions $p$ and $q $ on $[d]$ as follows:

-The learner can only extract classical information from the unknown Pauli channel $\cP$ by performing a measurement on the output state.
-Throughout the paper, we only consider unentangled or incoherent measurements.
-That is, the learner can only measure with an $n$-qubit measurement device and auxilliary qubits or measuring multiple copies at once is not allowed.
-This restriction is natural for the problem at hand, given that performing measurements on multiple copies requires a quantum memory.
+The learner can only extract classical information from the unknown $n$-qubit Pauli channel $\cP$ by performing a measurement on the output state.
+Throughout the paper, we only consider unentangled or {individual} measurements.
+That is, the learner can only measure with an $n$-qubit measurement device and auxiliary qubits or {processing entangled multiple copies of the unknwon channel at once (i.e., $\cP^{\otimes n}$ for $n\in \mathds{N}^*$)} are not allowed.
+This restriction is natural for the problem at hand, given that performing measurements on multiple copies requires a quantum memory, which is currently unavailable in the vast majority of experimental platforms.